Pesticide application on green spaces, golf courses and for pest management

 If you personally apply pesticides for this purpose, you will need to hold a Sub-class CD5 Application for pest management or be supervised by an on-site holder of this type of certificate.

 If your company fumigates with the following types of gases in closed or confined spaces, it must hold an Application par fumigation (sub-class C6 or D6) permit:

 - Sulfuryl fluoride

 - Ethylene oxide

 If you are a permit holder, you must keep and retain a register of your pesticide purchases, sales and utilization.
-Depending on your type of permit, you may use the registre d’achat et d’utilisation de pesticides – permis de catégorie C (DOC 0.90 Mb) template or the registre d’achat et d’utilisation de pesticides – permis de catégorie D (DOC 555 Kb) one.
+Depending on your type of permit, you may use the registre d’achat et d’utilisation de pesticides – permis de catégorie C (XLSX 80 Kb) (French) template or the registre d’achat et d’utilisation de pesticides – permis de catégorie D (XLSX 51 Kb) (French) one.

 Mixing class 1, 2 or 3 commercial pesticides and filling or emptying a sprayer must be performed in a retention facility.

 - Use only registered pesticides and follow the instructions on the label;

 - No one other than persons involved in the application should be on-site nor exposed to the pesticides used;

 - Pets must not be exposed to the pesticides;